 Stamp Duty and Land Titles Office Fee

 At settlement the purchaser will have to pay stamp duty and a Land Titles Office registration “transfer” fee, both of which are calculated according to the purchase price.
-Use our Government Fees Calculator* to work out the stamp duty and transfer fee on your purchase (*provided as a guide only and note that it does not cater for section 67 of the Stamp Duties Act or more complex transactions).

 Our Conveyancing Service